wconrad/cute_print/README.md

 much like this gem's #q method.
 This gem's ability to read the debug statement's source is derived from the _wrong_ gem.

+## Ruby versions

+Here we list the version of Ruby that cute_print is known to work with.
+The names given are those used by _rvm_.

+### Unsupported

+cute_print seems to work with these versions of Ruby that are no longer supported by the Ruby team:

+* ruby-1.9.3 (with warnings)
+* ruby-2.1.10

+cute_print may drop support for these Rubies at any time.

+### Supported

+cute_print works with these version of Ruby that are still supported:

+* ruby-2.2.9
+* ruby-2.3.6
+* ruby-2.4.3 (with warnings)
+* ruby-2.5.0 (with warnings)

 ## Versioning

 This gem uses [semantic versioning 2.0][3].